Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Lung Tumors

 - No surgical incision is necessary—only a small nick in the skin that does not need stitches.

-- It is not uncommon for passage of the radiofrequency electrode to produce a condition called pneumothorax.
+- It is not uncommon for passage of the needle to produce a condition called pneumothorax.
 This occurs when a collection of air or gas in the chest cavity collapses part of the lung.
 Usually no treatment is needed, but some patients may have a chest tube placed for up to a few days (usually) to drain the air allowing the small hole in the lung to heal.

 - Significant bleeding into the lung is an uncommon complication of ablation.

 - Fluid may collect in the space between the lung and its covering membrane.
 If the patient becomes short of breath, the fluid will have to be removed using a needle or a chest tube may need to be placed to remove it.

 - Women should always inform their physician or x-ray technologist if there is any possibility that they are pregnant.
 See the Safety in X-ray, Interventional Radiology and Nuclear Medicine Procedures page for more information about pregnancy and x-rays.